Sending Information to Servers

 Twitter · Blog · Patreon · Discussions

-HTML forms have a couple of moving pieces.
+HTML forms have a couple of moving parts.

-First, in HTML, there is a form element, which contains input elements,There are other elements similar to input, such as select and textarea.
+First, in HTML there is a form element, which contains input elements,There are other elements similar to input, such as select and textarea.
 They work similarly enough; they just represent different kinds of user controls, like dropdowns and multi-line inputs. which in turn can be edited by the user.
-So a form might be written like this:
+So a form might be written like this (see results in Figure 1):

 <form action="/submit" method="post">